johnsonjh/VEDIT/README.md

   * `vintmod` edits the `install.ini` terminal database, and `instcore` dumps the editor's configuration chain.

-These new tools should build are designed to run on UNIX, MS‑DOS, CP/M‑86, and CP/M‑80.
+These new tools are designed to build and run on UNIX, MS‑DOS, CP/M‑86, and CP/M‑80.
 They also work with (and can be debugged using) the excellent SoftIntegration Ch interpreter.